symmetricalboy/symm-bot/README.md

 1. Create a PostgreSQL database
 2. Set the `DATABASE_URL` environment variable
 3. The bot will automatically create the necessary tables on first run
-4. If upgrading from a previous version, use the `/migrate_config` command to transfer environment variable settings to the database

-## Available Commands
+## Commands

-### Role Management
+Here are the main commands provided by the bot:

-- `/create_role_menu` - Create a new role selection menu with buttons
+- `/create_role_menu` - Create a role selection menu with buttons
-- `/block_role` - Set a role that prevents users from selecting another role
-- `/unblock_role` - Remove a role blocking relationship
-- `/view_role_blocks` - View all role blocking relationships in the server

-### Server Configuration

 - `/set_member_count_channel` - Set the channel to display member count
 - `/set_notifications_channel` - Set the channel for join/leave notifications
-- `/set_new_user_roles` - Set roles to assign to new human users
+- `/set_new_user_roles` - Set roles to assign to new users who join
-- `/set_bot_roles` - Set roles to assign to new bot users
+- `/set_bot_roles` - Set roles to assign to bots that join
-- `/view_server_config` - View current server configuration
+- `/view_server_config` - View the current server configuration
-- `/migrate_config` - Migrate environment variables to database storage

-### AI Help System

-- `/help` - Ask a question about the server and get an AI-powered response
+- `/block_role` - Block users with a certain role from selecting another role
+- `/unblock_role` - Remove a role blocking relationship
+- `/view_role_blocks` - View all role blocking relationships
-- `/server_docs add` - Add or update server documentation (admin only)
+- `/server_docs add` - Add/update documentation for AI help
-- `/server_docs remove` - Remove server documentation (admin only)
+- `/server_docs remove` - Remove documentation
-- `/server_docs list` - List all server documentation (admin only)
+- `/server_docs list` - List all documentation
-- `/server_docs view` - View a specific documentation entry (admin only)
+- `/server_docs view` - View a specific documentation entry
+- `/help` - Ask a question and get AI-powered help
+- `/update_member_count` - Manually update the member count channel

+## Configuration

+The bot can be configured through either environment variables or directly via Discord commands.

+### Setting up Configuration

+1. Use the bot commands to set up the server configuration directly.
+2. All settings are stored in the database and can be viewed with `/view_server_config`
+3. Use the role management commands to set up role menus and role blocks

 ## Running the Bot